 2. Mass Adoption of Virtual Care

 One shining light for healthcare systems, from a cost perspective, is the rise of virtual care through systems, commonly referred to as telemedicine.
-Using internet enabled services, healthcare providers are able to consult with patients virtually and provide diagnoses, thereby saving time and resources associated in an in-person hospital consult.
+Using internet-enabled services, healthcare providers are able to consult with patients virtually and provide diagnoses, thereby saving time and resources associated in an in-person hospital consult.
 As this technology continues to proliferate, and patients become more comfortable with interacting with their doctor over virtual systems, healthcare systems will be able to trim significant expenses across departments, helping to control costs.
-In strategic planning for 2016, healthcare leaders should take a deep look at implementing telemedicine technology to help aid in future cost savings.
+In creating their strategic plans, healthcare leaders should take a deep look at how they continue managing telemedicine technology to help aid in future cost savings.

 3. Continued Management of Cybersecurity Risks

-Data security has become a significant challenges across industries, but none more-so than the healthcare industry.
-Due to the extensive nature of personal information inherent in healthcare records, insurance companies and healthcare systems should be cautious regarding the security of their patient records.
-Highlighted by the security breach of Blue Cross Blue Shield in February of 2015, healthcare entities should pay special attention to the security of their systems to ensure the privacy of subscribers.
+Data security has become a significant challenge across industries, but none more so than the healthcare industry.
+Due to the extensive nature of personal information inherent in healthcare records, insurance companies, and healthcare systems should be cautious regarding the security of their patient records.
+Highlighted by the security breach of Blue Cross Blue Shield in February of 2015, and subsequent other breaches, healthcare entities should pay special attention to the security of their systems to ensure the privacy of subscribers.
 Healthcare leadership will need to collaborate extensively with IT, in a strategic sense, to ensure the department has the resources and technology necessary to guarantee data security and HIPPA compliance.

 As of October 1st, 2015, healthcare systems and physician providers are required to transition to the new IDC-10 methodology of coding for services provided.
-Though Medicare and Medicaid will not deny claims submitted under the ICD-9 methodology for one year (until October 2016), healthcare systems will need to account for this transition in their strategic planning for the future.
+Healthcare systems need to account for this transition in their strategic planning for the future.
 Upgrading existing systems to accommodate this new submittal process, and training employees accordingly, will be strategically paramount over the next year to ensure full reimbursement.

 5. Population Health Management